carlosfar/msft-contributions/Azure Security Center/ARG-Queries/README.md

-# ARG Queries Examples for Azure Security Center Recommendations
+# Starter Kit - ARG Queries for Azure Security Center Recommendations
 Azure Resource Graph (ARG) provides an efficient way to query at scale across a given set of subscriptions for any Azure Resource.
 A particular usfeul use case is using ARG to query, visualize or export Azure Security Center (ASC) recommendations across subscriptions in order to get the information that matter most to you.